All Episodes

 That's what it is with Newt.

-You watch him in the uh debates.
+You watch him in the debates.

-It's all profoundly dramatically deeply compelling.
+It's all profoundly, dramatically, deeply compelling.

-Uh no, no partridges in pear trees.
+No, no partridges in pear trees.

-No partridges in pear trees, actually.
+No partridges in pear trees.

-Or the first day of Christmas, my true love gave to me.
+Or the first day of Christmas my true love gave to me.

-And then uh four how's it go?
+And then how's it going?

 That's the Newt Gingrich.